Trail Camera Surveys: Collecting Intel on Whitetails

 Trail cam surveys are a must for deer managers and serious hunters.
 They help you track specific animals using photos and provide golden information about deer using your property.
 It can also play a key role in helping you pick your target buck for fall.

 When it comes to trail cam surveys, one rule applies: collect as much intel as you can.
 The data will help you become familiar with the characteristics of your deer, track bucks, and note any changes happening in your herd.
 We’ll dig into the data you should gather in a survey.
-But first, let’s review how to guarantee you’ve got a hard-working trail cam site.
+But first, let’s review how to guarantee you’ve got a hard-working trail cam site that's bringing in deer.

 How to Draw Deer to Trail Cameras